 This course is designed to cover methods, approaches, tools and scales used to identify the special needs, developing formal and institutional screening tools for diagnoses and assessment.
-Class sessions will feature discussions. cooperative learning activities, and lecture presentations and will provide opportunities to actively engage in learning the various types of assessment along with the ability to select or design and implement the appropriate assessment tool.
+Class sessions will feature discussions, cooperative learning activities, and lecture presentations and will provide opportunities to actively engage in learning the various types of assessment along with the ability to select or design and implement the appropriate assessment tool.
 Authentic assessment strategies, specifically designed to support and inform instruction are the hallmark of best practices in special education.
 The expert teacher also analyzes evaluation data to make informed decisions about student progress.

-SPCAI 503 - Curriculum Development and Instructional Strategies in Sp.
-Ed
+SPEDU503 Curriculum Development and Instructional Strategies in Special Education Credit Hours: 3

-This course is designed to give students the basic overview of background in special education curriculum and instruction as a central to educational improvement: they will study the different methodology and instructional strategies in special education.
-Also the course will provide them with the most recent approaches and methods in curriculum development for the students with special needs.
-The course will prepare them to take on increased responsibilities in the planning, implementation, research, and evaluation of curriculum, instruction and assessment through develop their own project and design curriculum outlines model.
-The study of curriculum and instruction not only entails content, methodology and assessment but also entails an understanding of why curriculum and instruction are important in affecting change both within and outside of schools.
-The study of curriculum can help students to design materials and instructional procedures for teaching exceptional individuals.
-Curriculum selection, program design, and classroom organization are considered with commonalities across exceptionalities emphasized.
+This course designed to provide students with a comprehensive theoretical background and practical skills in special education curriculum and instruction with a focus on curriculum evaluation, curriculum integration and educational improvement.
+Students will study and practice the different methodology and instructional strategies in special education.
+The study of this course will prepare them to take on increased responsibilities in the planning, implementation, research, and evaluation of curriculum, instruction and assessment through developing their own project and design curriculum outlines model.

+The course will provide them also with the most recent approaches and methods in curriculum development in special education area.
+The study of curriculum can help students to design materials and instructional procedures for teaching exceptional individuals using Individualized Educational Plans (IEP), Curriculum selection, program design, and classroom organization will be considered with commonalities across exceptionalities emphasized.

-SPEDC 504- Early childhood and Intervention Programs
+SPEDU504 Early Childhood and Intervention Programs Credit Hours: 3 Prereauisite: SPEDU501